Best Anti-Malware 2023: Comparing 15 Malware Scanners

-Malware, the portmanteau of "malicious software" is a broad term that encompasses dangerous programs like viruses, Trojans, or ransomware, all of which operate on your computer without your best interests in mind.
-The terms antivirus and anti-malware are similar, whereby all viruses are malware, but not all malware are viruses.
-With this little difference aside, each program in our evaluation, depending on the subscription package chosen, protects against every type of malware, whether a virus or not.
-Below, we'll introduce you to which of these, at least in our eyes, do that best.
+Malware, or "malicious software" includes dangerous programs like viruses, Trojans, or ransomware that operate on your computer without your best interests in mind.
+Antivirus and anti-malware are similar, whereby all viruses are malware, but not all malware are viruses.
+Depending on the subscription package you choose, each program in our evaluation protects against every type of malware.
+Below, we'll introduce you to which of these do best.

 Bitdefender* is the gold standard when it comes to anti-malware software.
 From its sleek user interface, which allows users to add or remove quick actions based on their needs, to its impressive provision of security, and its excellent 24/7 live support chat, we loved pretty much everything about the program.

-Turning to features, there's no disappointment either: Along with basic scans and real-time protection, the Romanian anti-malware program also includes a firewall that allows you to set exceptions for each program installed on your system, as well as a password manager.
+Turning to features, there's no disappointment either: Along with basic scans and real-time protection, the Romanian malware removal program also includes a firewall that allows you to set exceptions for each program installed on your system and a password manager.
 Most subscriptions to Bitdefender also provide access to a VPN as well.
 And, last, but certainly not least, Bitdefender has a mobile app too.

-The quick actions in Bitdefender's user interface can be customized to your exact preferences.
+The user interface's quick actions can be customized to your exact preferences.

-Further security features can be accessed via the Web dashboard, and include an anti-theft command center which doubles as a hub for parental controls These allow you to GPS locate registered devices, remotely delete data, view an IP address, or monitor your children's Internet browsing and set limitations for them.
+More security features are accessible in the web dashboard and include an anti-theft command center which doubles as a hub for parental controls.
+These allow you to GPS locate registered devices, remotely delete data, view an IP address, or monitor and limit your children's Internet activity.

-The testing labs that we rely on for our evaluations unanimously affirm Bitdefender's security and performance, awarding the software maximum points in both areas.
+The testing labs that we rely on for our evaluations unanimously confirmed Bitdefender's security and performance, awarding the software maximum points in both areas.